Skip to main content

 How will I receive Entyvio?

-Entyvio infusion is given into a vein in your arm for UC and CD, the injection is given under the skin as a subcutaneous injection (maintenance therapy for UC).
+Entyvio infusion is given into a vein in your arm for UC and CD.
+Entyvio single-dose pre-filled pen is given under the skin (subcutaneously) as maintenance therapy for UC and moderate to severely active Crohn's disease.
 Before you start treatment with Entyvio, your doctor may perform tests to make sure you do not have tuberculosis or other infections.

 How is Entyvio intravenous given for UC and CD?